lahamisuahmed/Hello-Word/README.md

 # Hello-Word
-i dont know what git wants me to write here
+finally i am getting to add this readme so you can know what this project is about